little-eyes/little-eyes.github.io/_posts/2013-10-07-Deploy-Hadoop-in-Hydra-Lab-Memo.md

 tags: hadoop, deployment, big data
 ---

-> This is an article for UTK EECS student who wants to use Hydra lab (or similar school-operated lab) to set up a Hadoop cluster and process big data.
+> This is an article for the UTK EECS students who want to use Hydra lab (or similar school-operated lab) to set up a Hadoop cluster and process big data.

 ## A Brief Review of Hydra Lab Environment